thcasey3/lrengine/docs/source/index.rst

 * Find possible dates in arbitrarily formatted file and folder names
 * Construct DataFrames from a function that processes files and folders
 * Visualize correlations between dates or language and function outputs
+* Use machine learning, time series analysis, and anomaly detection

 Guide